-Prednisolone 40 mg PO od or, in women unable to take oral medicine, hydrocortisone 80mg IV BD are recommended instead of dexamethasone treatment in light of accumulating evidence that repeated doses of dexamethasone have deleterious effects on long-term neurodevelopment of the fetus.
-[5-7] While 90% dexamethasone is transferred transplacentally to the fetus, both hydrocortisone and prednisolone are converted by 11β-hydroxysteroid dehydrogenase to inactive glucocorticoids and considerably less drug is transferred to the fetus.
-Glucocorticoids can worsen maternal glycaemic control, so blood glucose should be checked and managed appropriately.
-Otherwise there is no convincing evidence that prednisolone use is associated with increased rates of adverse pregnancy outcomes when taken in the first trimester or later pregnancy.
-[8] Very low concentrations of prednisolone enter breastmilk.
-There is a paucity of data about pharmacological use of hydrocortisone, but it is likely that this is also safe when breastfeeding, [8] as also reviewed in the Lactmed database (www.ncbi.nlm.nih.gov/books/NBKS01076f).
+Prednisolone 40 mg PO od or, in women unable to take oral medicine, hydrocortisone 80mg IV BD are recommended instead of dexamethasone treatment in light of accumulating evidence that repeated doses of dexamethasone have deleterious effects on long-term neurodevelopment of the fetus.[5-7] While 90% dexamethasone is transferred transplacentally to the fetus, both hydrocortisone and prednisolone are converted by 11β-hydroxysteroid dehydrogenase to inactive glucocorticoids and considerably less drug is transferred to the fetus.
+Glucocorticoids can worsen maternal glycamic control, so blood glucose should be checked and managed appropriately.
+Otherwise there is no convincing evidence that prednisolone use is associated with increased rates of adverse pregnancy outcomes when taken in the first trimester or later pregnancy.[8]
+Very low concentrations of prednisolone enter breastfieding,[8] as also reviewed in the Lactmed database (www.ncbi.nlm.nih.gov/books/NBK501076/J).
 Prednisolone (or hydrocortisone) should be used in breastfeeding women, in preference to dexamethasone.